 The Reina Sofia is one of the most visited art museums worldwide.
 It offers a wide range of mostly Spanish Art.
 The collection includes paintings from Pablo Picasso and Salvador Dalí.
 You probably have learned about “Guernica” in school.
 And this painting is much bigger than you’d expect.
 Be smart, don’t spend money on the entrance.
 Instead just go there during the last two opening hours, when the entrance is free:

 Book your ticket if you can’t make it to the free-entrance hours here.

 17. Visit the Thyssen-Bornemisza Museum

 The last museum of the “Golden Triangle of Art”, together with the Prado and Reina Sofia museum.
-With more than 1600 paintings it was once the second-biggest private art collectors worldwide.
+With more than 1600 paintings it was once the second-biggest private art collection worldwide.
 It is one of the most important art museums in Madrid.
-And I have had many people telling me it was their favorite.
+And I have had many people telling me it was their favorite art museum in Madrid.

 The permanent collection is free to visit on: Mondays, 12 PM – 4 PM.